Zhong-Lab-UCSD/BENG183/finalPaper/Grup25_Precision_Medicine/Precision_Medicine.md

 Haldar P, Brightling CE, Hargadon B, et al. Mepolizumab and exacerbations of refractory eosinophilic asthma.
 N Engl J Med 2009; 360: 973–984.

-the image-- “What Is Precision Medicine and How Can It Help Fix Healthcare.”
+the image- might not use-- “What Is Precision Medicine and How Can It Help Fix Healthcare.”
 ReferralMD, ReferralMD, 11 Dec.
 2018, getreferralmd.com/2018/02/precision-medicine-can-help-fix-healthcare/. https://getreferralmd.com/2018/02/precision-medicine-can-help-fix-healthcare/